Last Updated on April 1, 2022 by Editorial Team

 6. Word Families Flash Cards

 Learning about word families is an important milestone in the vocabulary-building process.
-The knowledge of starting, middle and ending sound is applied in building the word families.
+The knowledge of starting, middle, and ending sounds is applied in building word families.
 Kids find flashcards having the words quite intriguing and they feel driven to practice daily.
 Since the focus is entirely on the words to be learned as flashcards don’t contain anything else, it enhances memorizing abilities.
-Teachers can find these flashcards a supplementing alternative to lexicon or books and can give an interesting twist to the learning process.
-By utilizing the plus points of flashcards such as faster learning, better memory retention and easier retrieval, vocabulary-teaching process can be made more effective with this manipulative.

 7. Position Words Activity Cards

 Using this manipulative as a learning tool, the teachers or parents can guide kids through the process of following step-by-step instructions.
-Hence, better cognition, conforming to rules and correct usage of words help build social skills too.
-This manipulative takes the effort out of learning process and makes it interesting and retention-oriented.
+Hence, better cognition, conforming to rules, and correct usage of words help build social skills too.
+This manipulative takes the effort out of the learning process and makes it interesting and retention-oriented.

 Summing up,

-Vocabulary is not a standalone skill.
-It wraps up several other skills such as reading, writing, spelling and using words in correct context.
-Our list of manipulatives to learn vocabulary doesn’t stop at enriching the words’ collection only.
 In fact, several other related skills become easier to acquire with these learning tools.
-Assess the requirement and pick the ones that meet the learning needs most appropriately.
-With these manipulatives around, you can keep children consistent on their learning endeavors and have fabulous outcomes to boast.
+Assess the requirements and pick the ones that meet the learning needs most appropriately.
+With these manipulatives around, you can keep children consistent in their learning endeavors and have fabulous outcomes to boast.